Kenya Coast & Safari

 After a time to rest up, we will have a late afternoon game drive.
 This will be a great opportunity to see big cats, especially lions which like to hang out on the appropriately named Lion Rock.
 Other wildlife here include elephants, giraffes, cheetahs, and more.
 We will have our fantastic meals (the best food of the trip) overlooking an incredible view across a broad plain; if we are lucky we will see the incredible Mt.
 Kilimanjaro in the distance.

 Dinner tonight will be a special occasion with dinner in the bush to experience the reserve in the night.
-Overnight at Soroi Cheetah Camp (2 nights).
+Overnight at Soroi Cheetah Camp or similar (2 nights).
 (BLD)

 FEB 12: Tsavo West National Park & Elerai Camp